al-falaah/lite/README.md

 ## 📝 License

-Copyright © 2025 Al-Falaah Academy.
+Copyright © 2025 The FastTrack Madrasah.
 All rights reserved.

 ---